zommiommy/mem_dbg-rs/README.md

   unless the type is a copy type that does not contain references and it is declared as such using the attribute `#[copy_type]`.
 See [`CopyType`] for more details.

-* The data of vectors and slices are not expanded recursively as the output might be too complex; this might be changed in the future (e.g., via a flag) should interesting use cases arise.
+* The content of vectors and slices is not expanded recursively as the output might be too complex; this might change in the future (e.g., via a flag) should interesting use cases arise.

 * `HashMaps`, `HashSet`, `BTreeMap`, and `BTreeSet`, are not currently supported as we still have to figure out a way to precisely measure their memory size and capacity.